jboss-developer/jboss-eap-quickstarts/cdi-decorator/README.md

 The application will be running at the following URL: <http://localhost:8080/jboss-cdi-decorator>.

-You can specify decorator of the bean in the WEB-INF/beans.xml file by doing one of the following:
+You can specify decorator of the bean in the `WEB-INF/beans.xml` file by doing one of the following:

 1. You can add a decorators tag and specify a decorator class.
 2. You can specify a different decorator class name in the decorators tag.

-For this example, uncomment the `<decorators>` tag in the WEB-INF/beans.xml file and redeploy the application.
+For this example, uncomment the `<decorators>` tag in the `WEB-INF/beans.xml` file and redeploy the application.
-When you access the application, you will see changed information from web-browser and following in the server log: `CDI decorator method was called!`
+When you access the application, you will see changed information from web-browser and following in the server log:

+    CDI decorator method was called!

-In order to switch back to the default implementation, comment the 'decorators' block in the WEB-INF/beans.xml file and redeploy the quickstart.
+In order to switch back to the default implementation, comment the `decorators` block in the `WEB-INF/beans.xml` file and redeploy the quickstart.

 Undeploy the Archive
 --------------------